adeyblue/ManAboutTheHouseEdits/index.md

 ## 12:26

-Robin:Just think about it
+Robin: Just think about it
 Larry: I'm thinking about it

 > Larry: Bloody 'ell

 Larry: You just wanna get rid of me don'tcha?

 * This is the first audio only cut we've seen.
 Larry's line has been muted but we still see his mouth move and the laugh afterward remains intact.
-The first 'Bloody 'ell' is awkwardly cut out as Chrissy then talks over a laugh that came out of nowhere whereas this muting makes it looks like Larry is intentionally muttering under his breath *
+The first 'Bloody 'ell' is awkwardly cut out as Chrissy then talks over a laugh that came out of nowhere, whereas this muting makes it looks like Larry is intentionally muttering under his breath and it works well

 ## 12:41

 Robin: A... white painted crummy attic

 > Chrissy: Whose side are you on?
 > [Jo enters]
 > Chrissy: Jo, you tell him.
 You can see the possibilities, can't you?
 > Jo: Bloody hell
 > Larry: There you are, see.
 She speaks her mind.
 She doesn't just want to get rid of me
 > Jo: Oh, yes I do
 > Larry: Oh, charming

 Chrissy: That's gratitude for you.
 After all we'e done for you and that's the thanks we get.

 ## 13:20

 Jo: I don't steal your makeup
 Chrissy: Well somebody does
 Robin: Alright, I admit it, it's me

 > Robin: Read my shameful secrets in the News of the World